CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Minigun and Zhukov both use 2 ammo per shot.
 Keep that in mind when making builds and calculating damage numbers.

 * If you have an odd amount of max ammo, the ammo you get from a resupply rounds up to the nearest whole number.
 For example, if you have 15 PGL shots, resupplies give you 8.
-There is one exception - if you have 3 max satchel charges, a resupply will only give you 1.

 * If you move next to the purple swarmer tunnels, several groups of swarmers will spawn there shortly afterwards.
 If you have area damage, you can spawncamp the swarmers.